CodeStory/fluent-http/README.md

 # TODO

+ + Support hot reload 'a la' JRebel
- + Javadoc
+ + Write the Javadoc
- + PROD_MODE is not really convenient.
+ + Setting system property `PROD_MODE` is not really convenient.
 It forces to have more complex prod script
- + Detect prod mode on GCE
- + Add some sort of http standard log
+ + Automatically switch on production mode if we detect we run on [GCE](https://cloud.google.com/products/compute-engine/), Cloudbees or Heroku
- + Cors support
+ + Suport Cors
- + Streaming
+ + Support Streaming
- + File upload
+ + Support File upload
  + OPTIONS method
  + Support @MatrixParam, @QueryParam, @CookieParam ?
+ + Add some sort of http standard log

 # TODO Maybe